jfmaas/HOS-TYPO3-discovery/README.md

 ![](https://raw.githubusercontent.com/subhh/HOS-TYPO3-discovery/master/screenshots/wc.png)

 The script `/Resources/Public/Javascript/schaufenster.wordcloud.js` reads all subjects from facet and substitudes the old DOM part with the new one.
 The used d3 library is a singleton.
-Therefore it is not possible to realize both (small and large one) in same name space.
+Therefore it is not possible to realize both (small and large one) in same namespace.
+The large part is realized with an iframe to create a new html page.

+###